mwrnd/innova2_xdma_opencapi/README.md

 ### lspci

 After programming the bitstream and rebooting, the design should show up as `Memory controller: Xilinx Corporation Device 9038` under [lspci](https://manpages.ubuntu.com/manpages/jammy/man8/lspci.8.html).
-It shows up at PCIe Bus Address `01:00` for me.
+It shows up at PCIe Bus Address `01:00` for me but this depends on the PCIe connector you plug your board into.
 ```
 sudo lspci -tv | grep -i "Mellanox\|0000\|Xilinx\|1d"
 ```